Gabinou/tnecs/TUTORIAL.md

 ```c
     tnecs_component_t Position_flag = TNECS_COMPONENT_TYPE(world, Position);
 ```
-NOTE: A component type ahas one bit set, an archertype can have any number of bits set.
+NOTE: A component type ahas one bit set, an archetype can have any number of bits set.

 The relation between component indices and types is:
 ```c